 VDL Ready Action Pencil Liner: Firstly, this shouldn't be here.
 Lol.
 The VDL eyeliner has a sponge tip so it should be under Category 2.
 Secondly, why it is named 'pencil' baffles me coz it is clearly not one!
 It's a liquid eyeliner with a felt tip.
 This eyeliner allows for maximum control during application and glides pretty easily.
 Like most felt tips pens, the end of the flick fades throughout the day.

-Lioele Real Brush-Pen Eyeliner: This could have been my Holy Grail had it been more intense in pigmentation.
+Lioele Real Brush-Pen Eyeliner: This could have been my Holy Grail had it been slightly more pigmented.
 The tip is fine but not too fine, the pen is shorter thus providing more control and it hardly fades.
-Dries fast and stays put without smudging too.
+Dries fast and stays put without smudging too. (find it here)

 I bought my second refill (the body and refill are sold separately so you only need to buy the refill at $29) and on the way to get a third.
 As with most things in life, too much of something tempts us to make a switch, but every time I try to use something else, I'd think 'My Shu Uemura one is better' haha.
 I love how intense it is, and how I can easily achieve thin or think lines.
 I wish they would produce a brown one though, for variety and for when I want a more 'demure' look hahaha. 😀